NerdHamel/kubernetes/COMMANDS.md

 // wait a couple of seconds and hit enter, your command promt should change
 // from "SECONDARY" to "PRIMARY"

-// insert contents of your "dbinit.js" script
+// insert contents of your "dbinit.js" script, located next to your 'secrets'
+// folder
 ```

 ### 3.6 Installing Cognigy.AI